Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Introduction

 \section{Introduction}

 The simplest version of the Riemann-Hilbert correspondence is the statement, known for many decades, that the category of flat vector bundles on a smooth manifold $M$ is equivalent to the category of representations of its fundamental group $\pi_1(M)$.
-Recently a higher generalization of this statement was developed, \cite{Block09}, where the category of representations of $\pi_1(M)$ was replaced by a differential graded category of infinity local systems on $M$ and the category of flat vector bundles by a differential graded (dg) category of certain modules, called \emph{cohesive modules}, over $\Omega(M)$, the de Rham algebra of $M$.
-The correspondence is given by a certain $A_\infty$ functor.
+Recently Block and Smith \cite{Block09} developed a higher generalization of this statement.
+In it, the category of representations of $\pi_1(M)$ was replaced by a differential graded category of infinity local systems on $M$ and the category of flat vector bundles by a differential graded (dg) category of certain modules, called \emph{cohesive modules}, over $\Omega(M)$, the de Rham algebra of $M$.
+The correspondence was given by a certain $A_\infty$ functor.